Book Mailing: Starting December 9, unsigned copies of Planet Canada will be shipped to paid registrants.

 About Our Speaker: As Senior Vice-President in the Office of the CEO at Royal Bank of Canada, John Stackhouse is adviser to the executive leadership team and board of directors on economic, political and social affairs, and a champion for the bank on public policy.

 Before joining RBC in January 2015, Stackhouse was Editor-in-Chief of The Globe and Mail, and led the news organization through the launch of a paid website, mobile apps and a historic redesign of the newspaper.
 He was previously the Globe’s business editor, foreign editor and, for seven years, a foreign correspondent based in New Delhi, India.
 His reporting won five National Newspaper Awards.
-Planet Canada is his second book.
-His first is Mass Disruption: Thirty Years on the Front Lines of a Media Revolution.
+He has authored four books: Out of Poverty, Timbit Nation, Mass Disruption, and most recently Planet Canada.
+John is a Senior Fellow at the C.D.
+Howe Institute and the University of Toronto’s Munk School of Global Affairs.

 Questions: firstname.lastname@example.org, Daniel Ellul, (416) 978-6119